abhinavprakash199/RISC-V-based-MYTH/README.md

 # RISC-V-based-MYTH
-This repository contains the whole summary of the hands-on work done by Abhinav Prakash (IS22MTECH14002) during the workshop on RISC-V-based MYTH, understanding the architecture of RISC-V, and configuring the ISA and binary files using Picorv32 RISC-V architecture with the help of TL-Verilog and Makerchip.
+This repository contains the whole summary of the hands-on work done by Abhinav Prakash (IS22MTECH14002) during the workshop on RISC-V-based MYTH, understanding and coding the piplened RISC-V micro-architecture using TL-Verilog.
+Understand in detail about machine code, the different ISA of RISC-V, the Instruction Fretch to Write Back process, and coding the optimized architecture. of RICS-V.

 ## *Table of Contents*